hsghori/CS-Notes/computer_networks_notes.md

 - Problem is to figure out how to balance load across replicas and pair clients with nearby servers to decrease latency and bandwidth.

 ### DNS
 Unique servers are recognized through their IP address, a 32 bit number which acts as a unique identifier for routers to forward packets.
-However, it is not easy for end users to remember a random string of numbers - rather we want to be able to remember human readble hostnames (like google.com or cs.jhu.edu) and have the computer convert those to the router friendly IP address.
+However, it is not easy for end users to remember a random string of numbers - rather we want to be able to remember human readable hostnames (like google.com or cs.jhu.edu) and have the computer convert those to the router friendly IP address.
 This is the role of the Domain Name Service (DNS)

 The DNS is designed to be:

 - Uniqueness - no naming conflicts
 - Scalable - many names and frequent updates
 - Distributed / autonomous administration